Community Garden! Dog Parks! Terraces!: The Most Outdoor-Friendly Residences in Philly

 For people who are accustomed to Center City high rises, the square footage of green space is unparalleled.
 Suburbanites, meanwhile, will feel right at home with plots in the community garden, private spaces to enjoy the outdoors, and running trails mere steps from their front doors.
 The way we see it, there’s no better middle ground for people who favor an easy commute, but lead an active lifestyle.

 If you’re interested in taking advantage of this rare find, topping off is schedule for late May, while occupancy will begin in March 2017.
 Units start at $715,000.
-And if you’d like more information about purchasing a residence at One Riverside, or would like to schedule a meeting with the sales center, click here.This post is a sponsored collaboration between One Riverside and Philadelphia magazine's advertising department.
+And if you’d like more information about purchasing a residence at One Riverside, or would like to schedule a meeting with the sales center, click here.This is a paid partnership between One Riverside and Philadelphia Magazine's City/Studio